aditya2001/java-interview-questions/README.md

-## Q. What is the difference between Set and Map?
+## 17. What is the difference between Set and Map?

 **Set**:-